Chapter 4: Design Surveys

 - Spatial density requirement:

-- Natural features: Maximum distance between measurements is 50 feet.
+- Natural features: Maximum distance between measurements is 50 feet; reduce spacing in irregular terrain or where detail is needed for high-fidelity modeling.

 It is the responsibility of the surveyors to understand the capabilities of the measurement devices used for the survey.
 Recommended practices and procedures are provided in the